Zen is a style of Buddhist spiritual practice

 2. Place softness at your feet

-Parquet is always a safe choice, as well as any massive wooden flooring and are the best option for your feet.
+Parquet is always a safe choice, as well as any massive wooden flooring and is the best option for your feet.
 White, greyish or any light earthy tone colored parquets are especially preferred but you can also choose colored parquet provided it matches with the interior and colors of the rest of the room.

 3. Choose natural and light fabrics